-Lace frontals have become a new hair phenomena that hair and beauty gurus alike are addicted.
+Lace frontals have become a new hair phenomenon that hair and beauty gurus alike are addicted to.

 I too have become apart of the lace frontal addict club.
 I'm always watching youtube videos and scrolling across Instagram to see pictures of lace frontals.

 My fascination is deep; I even go the extra mile by zooming into images to see just how real the lace frontal looks!

 In the past, I remember refraining away from lace frontals because they looked fake.
 I viewed them as wigs with unrealistic harsh hairlines that seemed hard to maintain.

 Fast forward a few years later, and my view is the complete opposite.
 They are now the go-to hair item for those who would like to achieve a natural-looking hairline.